Welcome to Dropp!

 - money or payments being held by us;

-- money or payments being seized to comply with a court order, warrant, or other legal processes; and/or
+- money or payments being seized to comply with a court order, warrant or other legal process; and/or

 - money or payments you previously received being reversed (i.e., sent back to the sender or to the card or bank account that was used to fund the payment).